Business Email Compromise (BEC): Why It’s Still a Threat to SMBs

 User Awareness Training

 Regular security awareness training helps employees become your strongest defence.
-When staff members can recognise social engineering tactics, spot phishing attempts, and know when to verify unusual requests through secondary channels, your organisation becomes much harder to compromise.
+When staff can recognise social engineering tactics, spot phishing attempts, and know when to verify unusual requests through secondary channels, your organisation becomes much harder to compromise.
 Training should be ongoing, with regular phishing simulations and refresher courses.

 Verification Policies